Young Dolph: 2008–2014: Career beginnings and early successes

 In 2008, due to encouragement from his friends, Young Dolph released his first mixtape Paper Route Campaign.
 Seeing its local popularity, he decided to fully invest himself into rap.
-Two years later, he formally established his label Paper Route Empire in 2010, an independent record label, and subsequently released his first mainstream mixtape Welcome 2 Dolph World that same year, hosted by Atlanta DJ DJ Scream with features from 8Ball & MJG, 2 Chainz (then known as Tity Boi), and in-house artists Tim Gates and Money Makkin Murda.
+Two years later, he formally established his label Paper Route Empire in 2010, an independent record label inspired by the likes of Master P and Baby, and subsequently released his first mainstream mixtape Welcome 2 Dolph World that same year, hosted by Atlanta DJ DJ Scream with features from 8Ball & MJG, 2 Chainz (then known as Tity Boi), and in-house artists Tim Gates and Money Makkin Murda.
 With the release of mixtapes High Class Street Music and High Class Street Music 2 in 2011, Young Dolph began to develop his own rap flow, shifting away from a style similar to Memphis rappers Three 6 Mafia and 8Ball & MJG instead to a personal style described as "vociferous" with a "magnetic delivery and uniquely deep voice".
 In 2012, Young Dolph released the mixtapes A Time 2 Kill and Blue Magic on April 12 and November 14, respectively.
 The former's title was inspired by the movie of the same name, and the latter's title inspired by the movie American Gangster.
 Following multiple collaborations along with a personal connection with Atlanta trap rapper Gucci Mane, Young Dolph released the collaboration mixtape EastAtlantaMemphis on March 15, 2013, with features from Young Scooter and Big Bank Black.
 On May 13, 2013, he released the third installment of the High Class Street Music series, Trappin' Out a Mansion.
 On October 15, 2013, Young Dolph released South Memphis Kingpin, with the song "South Memphis" achieving high popularity.
 On April 15, 2014, Dolph released Cross Country Trappin.
 On July 8, 2014, Young Dolph released the fourth installment of the High Class Street Music series, American Gangster.
 This mixtape included the song "Preach", which received nationwide fame, as well as features from Gucci Mane, 2 Chainz, Fiend, Trinidad James, Shy Glizzy, Trae tha Truth, Problem, and Cap 1.